BMI Calculator English System

 Important note on BMI web tools

 This calculator is not meant to serve as a source of clinical guidance.
-It does not provide medical advice.
 BMI is only an indicator of body fatness.
 It also doesn't apply if you have an athletic/muscular build because muscle weighs more than fat.
 Be carefull.
 Do not use this tool calculating BMI for children Do not take any important decision about your health based on this or on any other web tool.
-Any questions about weight loss or changes to your diet should be discussed with your nutritionist or medical adviser for a more personalized estimation.
+Any questions about weight loss or changes to your diet should be discussed with your nutritionist or doctor for a personalized estimation.